Construction of the canal, part 2

 Canal towpath

-The reservoirs
+The Reservoirs

 The reservoir of Cercey was built in 1834 and supplies the canal with 3.5 million tonnes of water, the water plane spreads over 62 hectares.
 If you enjoy circular walks without a crowd then this is a perfect place.

 The reservoir of Chazilly was built in 1830, enlarged in 1844 and holds 5 million tonnes.
-In 2019 the complete structure was totally renovated to secure the damn walls.
+In 2019 the complete structure was renovated to secure the damn walls.

 The perimeter of "Lac du Pont" is just over 12 kilometres and holds 6 million tonnes.
-This may appear to be a lot of water, but one must remember that the Burgundy canal loses water each time a boat passes through a lock, the canal uses gravity to function, there are no pumps to push the water back upstream.
+This may appear to be a lot of water, but one must remember that the Burgundy Canal loses water each time a boat passes through a lock, the canal uses gravity to function, and there are no pumps to push the water back upstream.
 Water is also lost through evaporation, leaking lock doors and eroded sections of the canal

 There are three main groups of locks with very short pounds called “staircases”, the first group is from lock 1 to lock 7 on the Yonne side of the canal where the average distance is 333 metres per lock.
-The second more impressive group is also on this side of the canal and is between locks 16 and 55, giving a total of 39 locks for 13.8 kilometres, an average of one lock every 350 metres.
-The third group is on the Saône side, average distance of 320 metres between locks from locks number 1 to 11.
+The second, more impressive group is also on this side of the canal and is between locks 16 and 55, giving a total of 39 locks for 13.8 kilometres, an average of one lock every 350 metres.
+The third group is on the Saône side, with an average distance of 320 metres between locks from locks number 1 to 11.

 Share on Facebook